Santos-Everton/TrabalhoPratico1/README.md

 |  |  | :arrow_right_hook: | __Swimming....mp3__ |
 |  |  | :arrow_right_hook: | __Summer_S....mp3__ |

-The directory `diretorio_cliente` was created but the user has the possibility to choose the directory to which he wants to save the file by giving the appropriate command. and the directory `venv` is created by the IDE as a virtual environment for the project containing dependency files.
+The directory `diretorio_cliente` was created but the user has the possibility to choose the directory to which he wants to save the file by giving the appropriate command.

 ### Code and operation